himalayahall/demo/README.md

 - Reactive Spring Flux application, REST API for replay controls
 - Data -> read from CSV file.
 FYI - The file had invisible BOM which caused a lot of head scratching before I pinpointed the cause and fixed it (see below)
-- Sliding window -> an virtual sliding window moves over  cached events, and during each publishing cycle ALL events under the sliding window get published.
+- Sliding window -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
 - Two settings control the sliding window and event publication
-  - publishTimerMillis ->  controls how often the sliding window is moved and events are published.
+  - publishTimerMillis ->  controls how often the sliding window is moved.
 Default: 10 ms, configurable via **application.properties**.
-  - replayClockMillis -> it is how far time has progressed in a replay session.
+  - replayClockMillis -> far time has progressed in a replay session.
 It effectively controls the sliding window size.
-When session is created or rewound this is set to the timestamp of the first data event.
-At each publishing cycle all *unpublished* events with timestamd <= replayClockMillis will be published.
+When session is created or rewound replayClockMillis is set to the timestamp of first data event.
+At each publishing cycle all *unpublished* events with timestamp <= replayClockMillis are published, and replayClockMillis advances, depending on the *replaySpeed* (see below).

   - replaySpeed -> controls how rapidly the replay clock advances.
 For example, suppose  publishTimerMillis = 10 , and replaySpeed = 1.0.
 Then at each publishing cycle replayClockMillis will advance by 10 (publishTimerMillis * replaySpeed).
 Now, suppose  replaySpeed is bumped up to 2.0.
 At the next publishing cycle, replayClockMillis will advance by 20 ms although 10 ms have passed (publishTimerMillis = 10).
 This works both for speeding up and slowing down replay.

 ## Main Artifacts
-- MarketDataController - entry point for the REST API
+- MarketDataController -> entry point for the REST API
-- ReplayService - provides services for managing the lifecycle of sessions (create, start, stop, rewind, etc.)
+- ReplayService -> provides services for managing the lifecycle of sessions (create, start, stop, rewind, etc.)
-- ReplaySession - replace session
+- ReplaySession -> replace session
-- MarketDataEvent - record with data from the market data CSV file
+- MarketDataEvent -> record with data from the market data CSV file
-- CSVReaderService - CSV reader service interface
+- CSVReaderService -> CSV reader service interface
-  -- JacksonCSVReader - Jackson implementation
+  - JacksonCSVReader -> Jackson implementation
-  -- ApacheCSVReaderService - Apache Commons implementation.
+  - ApacheCSVReaderService -> Apache Commons implementation.
 Tried this first but was not clean code (deprecated API, dealing with BOM was cumbersome)

 ## Running